iamshanevictor/SparkRepo/README.md

 # SparkRepo

-SparkRepo is a full-stack web application designed to help manage student submissions for classes that use Scratch or Canva.
-It provides a simple interface for instructors to view student projects, track submissions, and manage classes.
+SparkRepo is a full-stack web application designed to help manage student submissions for project-based learning, such as Scratch or Canva.
+It provides a simple interface for instructors to create assignment categories and weeks, and for students to submit their work directly without needing to log in.

 The project is built with a Vue.js frontend and a Flask (Python) backend.